sosandroid/docker-bitwarden_rs-caddy-synology/readme.md

 ## Startup and Maintenance

 ### Startup
-Once setup is finished, you're ready to launche your "_prouction_" server.
+Once setup is finished, you're ready to launche your "_production_" server.
 Review all the settings and  environment varaibles in the `.yml` file.
 Test it using the same `docker-compose -f docker-compose_bitwarden-caddy.yml up` as previously.
 If anything goes well, stop them and run as `detached` with the following command.

 	`docker-compose -f docker-compose_bitwarden-caddy.yml up -d`

 ### Maintenance
-Upgrade on a regular basis the servers as they continue to evolve on a daily/weekly basis.
-Run from a terminal the following commands from as `root` from time to time.
+Upgrade on a regular basis the servers as packages continue to evolve on a daily/weekly basis.
+From time to time, Run from a terminal the following commands as `root`.

 ````sh
 cd /volumeX/docker/